rkreddyy/front_end_development_topics/nodejs/Node Topics.md

 3. Duplex − Stream which can be used for both read and write operation.
 4. Transform − A type of duplex stream where the output is computed based on input.

-Each type of Stream is an EventEmitter instance and throws several events at different instance of times.
+Each type of Stream is an instance of EventEmitter and throws several events at different instance of times.

 - data − This event is fired when there is data is available to read.
 - end − This event is fired when there is no more data to read.